MIRAGE: Exploring How Large Language Models Perform in Complex Social Interactive Environments: Introduction

 Large Language Models (LLMs) have demonstrated remarkable potential in environmental perception and reasoning-based decision-making~\cite{xi2023rise, guo2024large, gu2024xiezhi}, thereby advancing the development of LLMs in role-playing capabilities~\cite{chen2024persona,gu2024agent}.
 LLMs have been validated for their human-like behaviors, such as cooperation and competition, in various domains like social simulation~\cite{park2023generative,gu2024agent, wang2024sotopia}, policy simulation~\cite{xiao2023simulating}, game simulation~\cite{xu2023language} and even more advanced human behaviors like deception and leadership in flexible and complex simulations~\cite{xu2023language}.
 Therefore, to effectively evaluate the performance of LLMs in demonstrating advanced human-like behaviors and facilitate comparisons with the capabilities of other LLMs, it is crucial to develop a competitive and objective simulation.

-Among various assessment tools, board games have emerged as an ideal choice due to their inherent complexity and flexibility.
-In contrast to highly structured games like Werewolf \cite{xu2023language,xu2023exploring,shibata2023playing,wu2024enhance} and Avalon \cite{wang2023avalon}, murder mystery games provide an interactive experience where participants engage in solving a fictional murder case by uncovering clues and interrogating suspects.
-These games often require more intricate background knowledge, emphasize socially-driven decision-making, and allow for open-ended interactions.
-This makes them particularly well-suited for evaluating capability of LLMs in navigating complex human behaviors.
+Board games have emerged as an ideal choice among various assessment tools due to their inherent complexity and flexibility.
+Within this category, murder mystery games have proven particularly effective for evaluating LLMs' capabilities.
+In these role-playing scenarios, participants assume character identities and engage in semi-structured narrative interactions.
+Players work together to solve fictional homicides by gathering evidence and interrogating suspects.
+Other board games, such as Werewolf \cite{xu2023language,xu2023exploring,shibata2023playing,wu2024enhance} and Avalon \cite{wang2023avalon}, are often constrained by rigid decision processes and limited scenario variety.
+In contrast, murder mystery games require extensive background knowledge, emphasize socially driven decision-making, and enable open-ended interactions.
+These characteristics make them especially valuable for assessing how LLMs navigate complex human behaviors.

-Regarding previous works such as Sotopia \cite{zhou2023sotopia} and Lyfe Agents \cite{kaiya2023lyfe}, significant progress has been made in simulating autonomous AI societies and assessing agents' capabilities within the context of murder mystery games, where agents are entities driven by LLMs.
-However, these studies primarily focused on the performance of agents in simulated environments, lacking a more comprehensive and effective evaluation of LLMs in social decision-making.
+Regarding previous works such as Sotopia \cite{zhou2023sotopia} and Lyfe Agents \cite{kaiya2023lyfe}, significant progress has been made in simulating autonomous AI societies and assessing the social interaction capabilities of workflow-enhanced LLMs, which is so called agents~\cite{park2023generative, gu2024agent}.
+However, these studies overlooked a crucial fact: The foundational social interaction capabilities stem from the underlying LLMs themselves.
+Since LLMs are the core driver of agents' ability to understand social contexts, make decisions, and engage in meaningful interactions, a more comprehensive evaluation of LLMs' social capabilities is essential.
 Furthermore, while the murder mystery game simulations pioneered by Wu et al. \cite{wu2023deciphering} collected a substantial amount of data, they were constrained by the narrow scope of their game scripts, the simplicity of their evaluation methods, and a lack of thorough manual examination of the dataset.
-These limitations diminish the effectiveness of the simulation environments in accurately assessing the capabilities of LLMs.
+These limitations underscore the current absence of comprehensive frameworks for evaluating LLMs' social capabilities.